 Leo’s passion is developing leaders.
 Before joining GEL, he served the nation in the U.S. Army Corps of Engineers, achieving the rank of Lieutenant Colonel.
 Among successive organizational leadership positions of increasing responsibility, Leo spent six-years on elite-school college campuses, overseeing leader development programs while coaching, advising, and mentoring emerging-leader students.
 As department chair of the Army Reserve Officers Training Corps (ROTC) Program at MIT, he was responsible for the leadership development and commissioning of students from MIT, Harvard, Tufts, Wellesley, Gordon, Salem State and Endicott College.
 He previously served in a leader and character development role at The United States Military Academy at West Point.

-Leo has led soldiers during the Persian Gulf War and in support of the Global War on Terrorism in Iraq, and during peace enforcement operations in Bosnia-Herzegovina.
-He earned his commission through the ROTC and was a Distinguished Military Graduate.
-He is a graduate of the U.S. Army’s Ranger School, and has been awarded three Bronze Star Medals for leadership and service during combat operations.
-He is a graduate of the U.S. Army Command and General Staff College, holds a M.S. in leadership development and counseling from Long Island University, and a B.A. in psychology from Boston University.
+Leo led soldiers during the Persian Gulf War and in support of the Global War on Terrorism in Iraq, and during peace enforcement operations in Bosnia-Herzegovina.
+He earned his commission through ROTC and was a Distinguished Military Graduate.
+He is a graduate of the U.S. Army Ranger School, and was awarded three Bronze Star Medals for leadership and service during wartime operations.
+He is a graduate of the U.S. Army Command and General Staff College, earned a M.S. in leadership development and counseling from Long Island University, and a B.A. in psychology from Boston University.
 Leo is an active member of the American Society of Engineering Education (ASEE).
 Leo is an avid hiker, and when not at work can usually be found on a New Hampshire White Mountains high-peak.

 Massachusetts Institute of Technology